phalado/Personal-Projects/README.md

 ### Testing Your Ruby Code - Enumerable

-Project in colaboration with [Daniel Chincoya][Daniel-github].
+Project in collaboration with [Daniel Chincoya][Daniel-github].

 https://github.com/phalado/enumerable-ruby

-The objective was to create test using RSpec for the Enumerables project.
+The objective was to create some tests using RSpec for the Enumerables project.

 ## Databases - SQL-Zoo